INTO-CPS-Association/DTaaS/docs/developer/system/architecture.md

 this microservice.
 They can directly use the data provided by the data microservice.

+The service mesh enables discovery of microservices, load balancing and authentication functionalities.
+There are microservices for catering to author, store, explore, configure, execute and scenario analysis requirements.

 ## C4 Architectural Diagrams

 The C4 architectural diagrams of the DTaaS software are presented here.